syegulalp/pydeploy/examples/pygame_gui/readme.md

-This directory contains an example of a `pyproject.toml` project, useful with PyDeploy, that consists of a PyGame example with a GUI interface.
+This directory contains an example of a `pyproject.toml` project, used with `pydeploy`, that consists of a PyGame example with a GUI interface.
 When deployed it can be invoked with the command `mygame.exe`.